top of page

 Who Are the Best Executive Search Firms in Houston Texas for Senior-Level Hires?

 Houston is the energy capital of the United States.
-More energy company headquarters are located in the Houston metro than in any other city in the country.
-ExxonMobil.
-ConocoPhillips.
-Halliburton.
-Baker Hughes.
-LyondellBasell.
-Phillips 66.
-Occidental Petroleum.
-Schlumberger.
+More energy company headquarters sit in the Houston metro than in any other city in the country.
+ExxonMobil, ConocoPhillips, Halliburton, Baker Hughes, LyondellBasell, Phillips 66, Occidental Petroleum, and SLB all run global operations from here.
 These are not regional companies with regional leadership needs.
-These are organizations running global operations from Houston, and the executive talent they require -- and the talent their suppliers, partners, and portfolio companies require -- reflects that scale.
+They are organizations running worldwide operations from Houston, and the executive talent they require, along with the talent their suppliers, partners, and portfolio companies require, reflects that scale.

-PRL International has placed senior leaders at ExxonMobil and Marathon Oil.
-We know this market.
-We know what energy executives expect, how energy companies evaluate candidates, and why the searches that look straightforward in other industries become complicated in Houston.
-This post covers the executive search firms operating in Houston, what each does well, and what to look for when you are hiring a senior leader in the energy capital of the country.
+PRL International is a retained executive search firm serving the energy sector from Canonsburg, Pennsylvania, with active searches in Houston and across the United States, specializing in senior-level placements in energy, oil and gas, manufacturing, and mid-market companies.
+We have placed senior leaders at ExxonMobil and Marathon Oil.
+We know what energy executives expect, how energy companies evaluate candidates, and why searches that look straightforward in other industries become complicated in Houston.
+This post covers the search firms operating in the city, what each type does well, and what to look for when you are hiring a senior leader in the energy capital of the country.

 What Makes Houston a Distinct Executive Search Market?